 When planning activities of an adventurous nature in the UK, the designated trip leader will check that the provider of the activity holds a current licence.
-Insurance will be organised for every trip, no matter how short, to ensure adequate protection and medical cover is in place.
-Parents will be informed of the limits of any insurance cover.
+Insurance will be organised for every trip, no matter how short, to ensure

 11. Accidents and incidents